gpdowney/lightweightLSAT/docs/time/slow.md

 You may be tempted to slow down uniformly in order to prevent these small errors.
 But the better solution is to recognize which "silly" mistakes your personal brain makes, and then make a plan for preventing those specific errors.

-??? example "Answering the wrong question in Games"
+??? example "Answering the wrong question"

-    I often forget that I'm doing a "must be" question.
+    I often try to attack the argument on "Help" questions.
-    I get distracted looking for "could be"s to disprove the answer.
+    I get so distracted trying to find the problem that I eliminate the correct answer.
-    Then I select an answer that I just disproved.
+    Then I select an answer that does exactly the opposite of what the question asked me to do.

     This happens often enough that I've added a redundancy to my Games process: I quickly re-read questions after I select an answer.